Izzimach/react-pixi/README.md

 ## Installation

-You will need node and npm.
+You will need node, npm, and bower.
 You should probably install gulp globally as well.

 ```
 npm install -g gulp
+npm install -g bower
 npm install
+bower install
 ```

 Simply running